dvlyon/RMMZ/HUD/Map/excerpt.md

-## DvLyon HUD Map
+## DvLyon Map HUD

-A HUD window to display the current map's name.
+A HUD window to display the current map's display name.